marilius12/taxes/pages/taxes-on-investments.md

 - you may not pay the tax if you pass away
   - your beneficiary(ies) will pay **estate/inheritance/gift tax**
   - rarely, no tax at all (ex: stepped-up basis in US)
-- you may offset gains with losses (**tax-loss harvesting**)
+- you can time the sale to minimize the tax (ex: when retired)
-  - in general, you can time the sale to minimize the tax (ex: when retired)
+  - also to offset gains with losses (**tax-loss harvesting**)
 - certain asset classes may be taxed more favorably than others
   - real estate
     - you can claim depreciation, deduct legal fees, commissions, etc.
     - gains may be exempt from tax up to a certain amount (ex: primary residence deduction)
     - tax rates may be lower if you own the property for multiple years
-      - may vary between local and foreign real estate
+      - may apply to local but not foreign real estate
   - stocks/ETFs
     - you may deduct transaction, accounting, and advisor fees
-    - you may qualify for an exemption (ex: QSBS in US)
+    - you may qualify for a one-time exemption (ex: QSBS in US)

 _Dividends_ are usually taxed higher than capital gains: